Tereshka/button-click-counter/README.md

 # button-click-counter
 Custom button which can count clicks: [live demo](https://tereshka.github.io/button-click-counter/)

-A simple button compenent with custom style.
+A simple button component with custom style.
 You can see it in work in `index.html`

 ## To install this component you need just:
 ```shell